FieldControl/perfect-scrollbar-bower/README.md

 This is the [Bower](https://bower.io/) package of perfect-scrollbar.

-This is a fork of the removed repository [https://github.com/noraesae/perfect-scrollbar](https://github.com/noraesae/perfect-scrollbar).
+It is a fork of the removed repository [https://github.com/noraesae/perfect-scrollbar](https://github.com/noraesae/perfect-scrollbar).

-In our applications we use this application and the author ended up removing the official repository for some reason and broke all dependent repositories.
+In our applications we use `perfect-scrollbar` and the author ended up removing the official repository for some reason, breaking all dependent repositories.

 ### How to use:
 ```sh